pnp/blog/content/post/how-to-use-microsoft-teams-app-templates.md

 access to them.
 Choose something unique for Base Resource Name, it's quite commonly used as part of deployed service URL endpoints, so it needs to be globally unique.
 Refer the app deployment documentation for other configuration options.
-Once complete click Create and Azure resource deployment begins.
+Once complete select Create and Azure resource deployment begins.
 Depending on a type and number of services, it can take up to 15 minutes to complete.
 Azure portal will notify when resources are deployed.